NhicolasAponte/DrizzleTest/README.md

 simple typescript project to use as a testing ground for Drizzle ORM

+I needed a way to quickly modify and update my database tables without triggering new builds and having to jump to Vercel and use their terrible database UI.
+I chose Drizzle because it feels somewhat like writing SQL and allows raw SQL.
+However, working with typescript and strongly typed queries and server actions means that I would get errors when making changes to type definitions.
+To avoid working with type errors throughout my project, I created this repo to be able to draft my database schema without making any breaking changes.

 steps to build project

 - initialize new node.js project: